drequeceler/appgyver-js-api/topics/file/methods/preview.md

 **Parameters**

 * *string* **filenameWithPath**<br>
   A string containing the filename and path of the file to be previewed.
 The path is relative to the `Documents` directory on your device.
-Thus, a file located at `MY_PROJECT/www/preview.pdf` on your disk will be accessible via the path `Application/www/preview.pdf`.
+Thus, a file located at `MY_PROJECT/views/shared/preview.pdf` on your disk will be accessible via the path `Application/shared/preview.pdf` (the `views` folder is removed when the app is downloaded onto the mobile device's file system).
 * *function* **successCallback**<br>
   The success callback function.
 * *function* **failureCallback**<br>